LucDoh/moon_sim/README.md

 Simulates the formation of the moon based on the Giant Impact Hypothesis.
-This was the final group project I worked on for UC Santa Cruz's Astro 119: Intro to Scientiic Computing class [https://sites.google.com/a/ucsc.edu/krumholz/teaching-and-courses/ast119_w15].
+This was the final group project I worked on for UC Santa Cruz's Astro 119: Intro to Scientiic Computing class [https://sites.google.com/a/ucsc.edu/krumholz/teaching-and-courses/ast119_w15] in 2015.

-While a few of the classes were worked on collaboratively (main.py, rock.py), I worked solely with Aramis Marden on the class AraLuc_Trynewthings.py.
-This (poorly named) class deals with the collisions between asteroids/debris, resolving these collisions inelastically, and ensuring that momentum and mass was conserved.
-We used scipy spatial's KDTree to quickly determine rocks that were close enough to collide. - Luc d'Hauthuille
+Several of the classes were done collaboratively.
+I worked with Aramis Marden on developing a collision handling class for asteroids/debris.
+It resolved these collisions inelastically, with momentum and mass conserved.
+We used scipy spatial's KDTree to greatly improve the speed at which we found which rocks that were colliding at a timestep.

+- Luc d'Hauthuille

 Benjamin Stahl's description: